nathancarter/gap-pkg-groupexplorer/README.md

 standard permutation notation as its representation.
 In this example, we give the group a name, which is used in the page heading.
-We can use MathML formatting, but doing so is optiona; plain text is also accepted.
+We can use MathML formatting, but doing so is optional; plain text is also accepted.

 ```gap
 ExploreCycleGraph( Group( [ (1,2,3,4), (1,2) ] ), rec(